viewzavr/vr-cinema/local_data_server/README.md

 (seems this is a best way).
 But this will work only in http mode, which is problem for WebVR.

+# F-SORT-LISTING
+When showing listing of scenes, sort them using pathes to dirs.

 # I-UPPER-SETTINGS
 If file viewzavr-settings.json not present in cur folder, look in upper folders.